dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/anchor-tag-helper.md

 ### asp-page

 The [asp-page](xref:Microsoft.AspNetCore.Mvc.TagHelpers.AnchorTagHelper.Page*) attribute is used with Razor Pages.
 Use it to set an anchor tag's `href` attribute value to a specific page.
-Prefixing the page name with a forward slash ("/") creates the URL.
+Prefixing the page name `/` creates a URL for a matching page from the root of the app:

-The following sample points to the attendee Razor Page:
+With the sample code, the following markup creates a link to the attendee Razor Page:

 [!code-cshtml[](samples/TagHelpersBuiltIn/Views/Home/Index.cshtml?name=snippet_AspPage)]